jethro-swan/SLATE/README.md

 Each **currency** has an associated journal in which all _payments_ are recorded, listing
+  - a unique payment number
+  - the date and time of the payment
   - the _payer_ **account**
   - the _payee_ **account**
   - the _amount_